Tool Studio¶

 Key Tool Studio Capabilities¶

-- Category-grouped sidebar: tools group under a fixed taxonomy (Text, Data, Date/Time, Math, Encoding, Crypto, Security, Files, Web, Productivity, Messaging, AI APIs, Custom) with chip-based filters.
+- Tool list sidebar: tools group under a fixed taxonomy (Text, Data, Date/Time, Math, Encoding, Crypto, Security, Files, Web, Productivity, Messaging, AI APIs, Custom) with chip-based filters.
+The sidebar uses the same

 addAllowClasses/removeAllowClasses/addDenyClasses/removeDenyClasses,hostsAllow,fileRead/fileWrite,fsBasePath, andnetworkMode- with a live risk-level badge (L0-L5).
 See Sandbox & Capabilities. - Tool Specification View: inspect the generated JSON schema, metadata, parameter contract, and the resulting

-McpToolDefinitionenvelope (manifest hash, code hash, audit timestamps). - Copy to New Tool: clone an existing tool as a template instead of starting from scratch.
+McpToolDefinitionenvelope (manifest hash, code hash, audit timestamps). - Copy And New Tool: clone an existing tool as a template instead of starting from scratch.

 - Structured Parameters: define required inputs, descriptions, and test values for model-side tool calling.